ob1dev/Sitecore-Azure-Content/articles/how-to-configure-a-standard-multi-instance-sitecore-75-solution-using-visual-studio.md

-#How to configure Microsoft Azure deployment for a standard multi-instance Sitecore 7.5 solution using Visual Studio
+#How to configure a standard multi-instance Sitecore 7.5 solution using Visual Studio

 Sitecore supports distributed solutions that include multiple Sitecore instances in both the Content Management (CM) and Content Delivery (CD) environments.